If receiving Christmas cards were a hobby, it would be a hobby I’d embrace and never let go of.

 What was it that helped you write and publish your first book?

 You may be surprised by what it was that helped my guest Stephen Havard write and publish his first book.
 I’d never have guessed.
-But not only did it help Stephen write and publish his book, it also helped him with mental health problems he was encountering at the time.
+But not only did it help Stephen write and publish his book, it also helped him with his mental health problems at the time.

 A very warm welcome on Hugh’s Views And News to Stephen.

 It’s January 2011, and I was sitting at my desk at work feeling depressed.
 It had only just gone 4.30, and it was already starting to get dark, the grey drizzly day now being consumed by blackness.
 The advent of the shortest day last month hadn’t taken effect yet, and my mood was as dark as the picture outside the office window.

 Christmas had been great; time with the family and a period away from the laptop was just what I needed.
 Unfortunately, this had only been a brief respite, and here I was once again sitting before a computer in a job I hated more and more by the day.

 I was stuck in the rat race with no way out, and it was draining the life out of me more and more.
 I needed something to spark me into life; the only question was what, though?

 My job was the main issue, but the option to leave wasn’t possible right then.
 I had a young family to support and couldn’t just jump ship.
 I’d have to persevere with it for the time being and find another outlet to lighten my mood.